MathBunny/karnaugh-map-simplifier/README.md

 ##Current Progress:
 * Step #1: Developing basic JFrame [DONE]
 * Step #2: Implement basic truth-table with buttons [DONE]
-* Step #3: Fix layout with truth-table
+* Step #3: Fix layout with truth-table [DONE]
 * Step #4: Make graphics for grid
+* Step #5: Outline for logic with the solving of K-Map